Kenny2github/skule-bylaws/manuals/president-manual.md

 1. The President and [VP Finance](vpf-manual.md) approve Interac e-transfers which are set up by the [Business Manager](business-management-manual.md).

 ## Time-fixed Responsibilities
-1. In March and April *before* their term begins, the incoming President participates in hiring committees for the Presidential Project Directors listed in section 1.2.2.
+1. In **March** and **April** *before* their term begins, the incoming President participates in hiring committees for the Presidential Project Directors listed in section 1.2.2.
+1. In **April** before their term, or in **April** or **May** of their term, the President may attend the annual meeting of the [University Affairs Board](https://governingcouncil.utoronto.ca/secretariat/page/governance-bodies/university-affairs-board) where levy renewals and fee increases are considered, to answer any questions that UAB members may have.
-1. In May of their term, the President:
+1. In **May** of their term, the President:
    1. Submits a motion to strike the Executive Committee to the Board of Directors
    1. Submits the Presidential blurb to the [F!rosh Handbook](frosh-handbook-manual.md)
-1. In May and June of their term, the President assists the [Business Manager](business-management-manual.md) and [VP Finance](vpf-manual.md) with the annual financial audit where requested.
+1. In **May** and **June** of their term, the President assists the [Business Manager](business-management-manual.md) and [VP Finance](vpf-manual.md) with the annual financial audit where requested.
-1. In June of their term, the President:
+1. In **June** of their term, the President:
    1. Joins the Skule™ float at the Pride Parade along with the other Officers (either on the float or as a marcher, at the Blue & Gold Committee's discretion)
    1. Attends the ESSCO Presidents' Meeting (PM) along with the [External Relations Director](external-relations-manual.md)
-1. In July of their term, the President:
+1. In **July** of their term, the President:
    1. Ensures that an [Orientation](orientation-manual.md) budget has been finalized
    1. May attend a pre-meeting with other student representatives of the SEF Committee
    1. May attend a Summer SEF Committee meeting
-1. In August of their term, the President:
+1. In **August** of their term, the President:
    1. Assists the [Orientation Chair](orientation-manual.md) where requested
    1. Attends the EngSoc table at Fall Clubs Fair during Orientation along with the other Officers
-1. In September of their term, the President attends the CFES Summit on the Development of Engineering Societies (SDES, f.k.a.
+1. In **September** of their term, the President attends the CFES Summit on the Development of Engineering Societies (SDES, f.k.a.
 Presidents' Meeting or PM) along with the [External Relations Director](external-relations-manual.md)
-1. In October, December, February, and April of their term, the President:
+1. In **October**, **December**, **February**, and **April** of their term, the President:
    1. Attends the Provostial Undergraduate Student Advisory Group meeting
    1. Checks in with the [VP Academic](vpa-manual.md) on any Faculty Council strategy, if applicable
    1. Attends the Faculty Council Executive Committee meeting along with the [VP Academic](vpa-manual.md)
    1. Attends the Faculty Council meeting along with the [VP Academic](vpa-manual.md)
-1. In October of their term, the President attends the Annual General Meeting and presents a mid-term report to the Accountability Meeting along with the other Officers.
+1. In **October** of their term, the President attends the Annual General Meeting and presents a mid-term report to the Accountability Meeting along with the other Officers.
-1. In November of their term, the President:
+1. In **November** of their term, the President:
    1. Shows face at the traditional Skule™ Remembrance Day ceremonies along with the other Officers, and lays the EngSoc wreath at The Soldiers' Tower during the University ceremonies
    1. Attends a pre-meeting with other student representatives of the SEF Committee
    1. Attends the Fall SEF Committee meeting
-1. In December of their term, the President shows face at the traditional Skule™ ceremonies for the National Day of Remembrance and Action on Violence Against Women.
+1. In **December** of their term, the President shows face at the traditional Skule™ ceremonies for the National Day of Remembrance and Action on Violence Against Women.
 1. In January of their term, the President:
    1. Shows face at Godiva Week events and assists the Blue & Gold Committee with them where requested
    1. Attends [Cannonball](cannonball-manual.md) (for free) along with the other Officers and possibly gives a speech there if requested by the Director